lincolnloop/django-debug-logging/README.rst

 problems.

 It also provides a basic UI for browsing the details that have been logged to the database and reviewing aggregated information about test runs.
+The UI borrows a lot from Sentry_, which is a fantastic app for logging errors to the database.

 Prerequisites
 -------------